-Section 5.1 - What you pay for a drug depends upon the drug and where you fill your prescription
+Section 5.1 - What you pay for a drug depends on the drug and where you fill your prescription

 During the Initial Coverage Stage, we pay our share of the cost of your covered prescription drugs, and you pay your share (your copayment or coinsurance amount).
-Your share of the cost will vary depending upon the drug and where you fill your prescription.
+Your share of the cost will vary depending on the drug and where you fill your prescription.

-Our plan has six cost-sharing tiers
+Our plan has six cost sharing tiers

-Every drug on our plan's "Drug List" is in one of six cost-sharing tiers.
-In general, the higher the cost-sharing tier number, the higher your cost for the drug:
+Every drug on our plan's Drug List is in one of six cost sharing tiers.
+In general, the higher the cost sharing tier number, the higher your cost for the drug:

-- Cost-sharing Tier 1 for preferred generic drugs (this tier includes some brand-name drugs). - Cost-sharing Tier 2 for generic drugs (this tier includes some brand-name drugs). - Cost-sharing Tier 3 for preferred brand-name drugs. - Cost-sharing Tier 4 for nonpreferred drugs (this tier includes both generic and brand-name drugs). - Cost-sharing Tier 5 for specialty-tier drugs (this tier includes both generic and brand-name drugs). - Cost-sharing Tier 6 for injectable Part D vaccines (this tier includes only brand-name drugs).
+- Cost-sharing Tier 1 for preferred generic drugs (this tier includes some brand-name drugs). - Cost-sharing Tier 2 for generic drugs (this tier includes some brand-name drugs). - Cost-sharing Tier 3 for preferred brand-name drugs.
+You pay up to \$35 per month supply of each covered insulin product on this tier. - Cost-sharing Tier 4 for nonpreferred drugs (this tier includes both generic and brandname drugs).
+You pay up to \$35 per month supply of each covered insulin product on this tier. - Cost-sharing Tier 5 for specialty-tier drugs (this tier includes both generic and brandname drugs).
+You pay up to \$35 per month supply of each covered insulin product on this tier. - Cost-sharing Tier 6 for injectable Part D vaccines (this tier includes only brand-name drugs).

-To find out which cost-sharing tier your drug is in, look it up in our plan's "Drug List."
+To find out which cost-sharing tier your drug is in, look it up in our plan's Drug List.